 Battle for key police base kills at least 14 Sudan civilians

-Sudan’s army on Monday faced a multi-front challenge after losing a Khartoum police headquarters to paramilitaries in a battle that killed at least 14 civilians, while rebels attacked troops near Ethiopia.
+Sudan’s army on Monday faced a multi-front challenge after losing Khartoum’s main police base to paramilitaries in a battle that killed at least 14 civilians, while rebels attacked troops near Ethiopia.

-The paramilitary Rapid Support Forces (RSF), which since mid-April have been fighting Sudan’s regular army, announced late Sunday a “victory in the battle for the police HQ” of the Central Reserve Police.
+The paramilitary Rapid Support Forces (RSF), fighting Sudan’s regular army since mid-April, announced late Sunday a “victory in the battle for the police HQ” of the Central Reserve Police.

 Central Reserve are a paramilitary police unit sanctioned last year by Washington for “serious human rights abuses” related to its use of “excessive force” against earlier pro-democracy protests.